 The Royal Society denounced this study because they claimed that non-GM potatoes were not an adequate control diet even after Ewen and Pusztai received a £1.6 million research grant wherein the Scottish Office praised the methods used in their study.

 To be fair, this experiment was done on a GM potato that Pusztai created, not one that is sold by companies like Monsanto.

 It could definitely be said that this study does not prove that all GM foods are toxic, but it does show that there is a lot of media hype and political strings surrounding this issue on both sides.

 What this has created is a climate of highly charged debate on both sides of the issue where many scientists claim that Pusztai is a charlatan while anti-GMO campaigners believe him to be a heroic whistleblower standing up against these titans of industry.

 The ferocity of the debate continues to this day as California attempts to add Monsanto’s herbicide RoundUp (AKA glyphosate) to their list of possible human carcinogens after a huge class-action lawsuit there in regards to it possibly being associated with an increased risk of non-Hodgkin’s Lymphoma.

 At the same time, you have reputable news sources like Reuters crying out in defense of Monsanto saying that crucial data was left out of the report from the International Agency for Research on Cancer (a subsidiary of the World Health Organization) when they stated that glyphosate is a “possible human carcinogen” (Full Pro-GMO Article from Reuters Here).

-The video below is from an online report from RT America that is demonizing glyphosate, and saying that it is found in many of the every day foods in our grocery stores.
-Also its hard to know what’s “fake news”, and not now days so we don’t know what to beleive.
+The video below is from an online report from RT America that is demonizing glyphosate and saying that it is found in many of the everyday foods in our grocery stores.
+Also, its hard to know what’s “fake news”, and not nowadays so we don’t know what to believe.

 Where Do We Search For The Truth?